 Which is exactly what I did, after figuring out what and where they were, and how to get to them.

 The waterfalls are the Havasu Falls, found within the Havasupai reservation in Arizona.
-It’s a 10 mile round trip hike to Havasu Falls which requires you to pack in and pack out all your gear, and this being a harsh desert environment, you’re going to want to plan properly.
+It’s a 10-mile hike each way to Havasu Falls which requires you to pack in and pack out all your gear, and this being a harsh desert environment, you’re going to want to plan properly.

 It’s also a popular place to visit, and planning ahead is essential to ensure you are able to get a permit and are able to visit.